Skip to Content

 13. Extroverts Find Comfort in Crowds

-Outside of being energized by social events, extroverts are also likely to find comfort in these settings.
+Outside of being energized by social events, extroverts will likely find comfort in these settings.
 Their free-spirited character allows them to trust those around them easily and often leads to them sharing quite a bit of personal information, even on the first meeting.

 Because of their incredible comfort in crowds, extroverts usually feel comfortable in noisy environments like parties, concerts, and sporting events.
 They often leave these events with a long list of new acquaintances.